bufbuild/docs.buf.build/docs/bsr/usage.md

 ### Update the visibility of a repository

-The visibility of a BSR repositories can be updated.
+The visibility of BSR repositories can be updated.

 You can update the visibility with